 Well, today is the day.
 The day that I am eating my words that I, Susanna, would never book an organized tour.
 I’m thankful I tried something new since after exploring New Zealand with Traverse Journeys, a responsible travel company my mind on organized tours has changed.
 As a tour guide for many years who accompanied busses full of people around my home state of Alaska, I vowed to never be one in the mass of people that stepped off a cruise ship and onto a bus only see the view from the window.
 I vowed to never be one of those tourists shopping for products made in China, when I was in Chile.
 I vowed never be one of those travelers that stayed in massive resorts where my money goes to a corporation and not the locals.
 Instead, I would always be a conscious traveler carefully curating my own itinerary to give back to the local economy and to be socially and environmentally conscious.
 So, what changed my mind?
 Did I loosen my morals in order to travel to New Zealand?
 Not even close.
 The only thing that changed is finally a responsible travel company, Traverse Journeys, is raising standards on group travel in more ways than one.

-As an ethical, sustainable, and responsible traveler, I reached out to Traverse Journeys a company that aligns with my morals, on my own initiative and we agreed on a partnership for their upcoming trip to New Zealand.
+As an ethical, sustainable, and responsible traveler, I reached out to Traverse Journeys a company that aligns with my morals, and we agreed on a partnership for their upcoming trip to New Zealand.
 I feel passionate about representing this company, but all views are my own.
 To book any tour with them use code sk100 for $100 off.

 So, let’s take a look at the many reasons why Traverse Journeys changed my mind on organized tours.